aiven/aiven-operator/docs/content/en/docs/postgresql/_index.md

   poolMode: transaction
 ```

-The `ConnectionPool` generates a secret with the connection info using the name from the `connInfoSecretTarget.Name` field:
+The `ConnectionPool` generates a Secret with the connection info using the name from the `connInfoSecretTarget.Name` field:
 ```bash
 $ kubectl get secret pg-connection-pool-connection -o json | jq '.data | map_values(@base64d)'